RatulMaharaj/predictable/docs/index.md

 hide-toc: true
 ---

-# Welcome to the Divinate documentation!
+# Welcome to the Predictable documentation!

-Divinate is a framework for developing actuarial models in python.
+Predictable is a framework for developing actuarial models in python.

 ```{Important}
 This project is currently under active development and is not suitable for production use.